Operation Fish

 Operation Fish was the relocation of British money and gold ingots from the United Kingdom to Canada for safekeeping during the Second World War.
 It was the largest known movement of physical wealth in history.

+Naming

+The operation was named after fish as the cargo (gold) that was supplied to the Canadians for safekeeping was labelled as 'fish', intended to disguise the transfer of wealth.